nayoung10/ASSD/README.md

-# Anfinsen Goes Neural (AGN): a Graphical Model for Conditional Antibody Design
+# Decoupled Sequence and Structure GEneration for Realistic Antibody Design

-This is a public repository for our paper [Anfinsen Goes Neural: a Graphical Model for Conditional Antibody Design](https://arxiv.org/abs/2402.05982).
+This is a public repository for our paper [Decoupled Sequence and Structure GEneration for Realistic Antibody Design](https://openreview.net/forum?id=CTkABQvnkm).

 ## Overview